noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 It seems better to control logging verbosity separately from the DEBUG compiler flag - this would then make it possible to enable verbose logging for any build of Mac Mouse Fix by just running a terminal command. (or clicking a button in the app, or installing a profile, more on that later.)

+To make this a reality, we'd have to say goodbye to using compiler flags to control logging behavior at all, and instead we'd have to use a fully dynamic 'logLevel'.
+We could do this by either managing logLevels internally by using CocoaLumberJack logLevels / using `static` variables inside the app, or we could simply rely on the OS logLevels that the unified system log assigns to our process.

-To make this a reality we need to make 2 changes to the codebase:
+To remove reliance on the DEBUG complier flag and let the app's logging be fully controlled by the OS we could make 2 simple changes to the codebase:

 - 1. The refactor propsed above, where we remove CocoaLumberJack alongside its logLevels in favour of `os_log()` - relying on the logLevels that the unified system log provides.
 - 2. We already have a way to control logging-verbosity independent of the DEBUG flag it's called `runningPrerelease()`.
 Currently it checks the DEBUG flag as well as whether the app's version string contains 'Alpha' or 'Beta'.
 We could simply replace `runningPrerelease()` with a new function called something like `verboseLogsEnabled()` and define that in terms of `os_log_info_enabled(OS_LOG_DEFAULT)` and/or `os_log_debug_enabled(OS_LOG_DEFAULT)`.
 (These macros let us monitor the current logLevel that the unified system log assigned to our process.)

 -> With these 2 changes, the app's logging behavior would be fully controlled by the unified system log!
-Meaning that we could enable full, verbose logs at runtime with a single `log config` terminal command (* with one caveat - stripping of private data - more on that later)
+Meaning that we could enable/disable full, verbose logs at runtime with a single `log config` terminal command (* with one caveat - stripping of private data - more on that later)

 #### Implementation Details: How to change OS logLevel?